Torg: Overview

+Game mechanics

-Game mechanicsTorg billed itself as a "cinematic" game and tried to emphasize game play in a manner similar to adventure films such as Indiana Jones.
+Torg branded itself as a "cinematic" game and tried to emphasize game play in a manner similar to adventure films such as Indiana Jones or Land of the Lost.
 Terminology used in the game reflects this fact.
-For example, adventures are divided into sub units known as "acts" and "scenes".
+For example, encounters are divided into sub units known as "acts" and "scenes".
 Conflict resolution also reflects the cinematic nature of the game.
-Actions are resolved by a player rolling a twenty-sided die against a difficulty number.
-The degree by which the roll exceeds the difficulty number of the task influences how successful the player is at the action.
-Rolls of 10 or 20 allow the player to roll again, adding their new roll to the previous.
+Actions are resolved by a player rolling a twenty-sided die, resulting in a modifier which is applied to the relevant attribute or skill, which is compared against a difficulty number.
+The degree by which the total exceeds the difficulty number of the task influences how successful the player is at the action.
+Rolls of 10 or 20 allow the player to roll again, adding their new total to the previous.
 This can be continued indefinitely as long as the player rolls a 10 or 20, allowing for fantastic feats in a cinematic style.
 The wound system, which stresses incapacitating damage over lethal kinds, also mimics the style of adventure films, wherein the hero may often be incapacitated, but is rarely killed.

 In addition, Torg uses an unusual card-based system to augment gameplay.
-From Torg's unique "Drama Deck", a hand of cards are dealt to each player at the beginning of the game.
+From Torg's unique "Drama Deck", a hand of 4 cards are dealt to each player at the beginning of the game.
 The rest are stacked in front of the game master.
 Cards can be used by both players and game masters to influence play.
 Whenever a combat encounter begins, the game master flips over a card which dictates certain advantages and disadvantages for the players and the non-player characters (NPCs).
 Players can also use cards to give themselves advantages, or even plotlines, which could result in extra points.

 Players are rewarded with "possibility points", which can be spent to improve the characters abilities, similar to many other role-playing games.
-However, unlike in most role-playing games, possibility points (or "possibility energy") also exists as an in-game phenomenon, and characters may spend these points to achieve certain effects, such as healing, or warping reality.
+However, unlike in most role-playing games, possibility points (or "possibility energy") also exists as an in-game phenomenon, and characters may spend these points to achieve certain effects, such as healing, or changing results during play.

 Character creation is limited.
 Both the basic set, as well as subsequent supplements, provide several character templates based on general archetypes such as "Eidenos Hunter", "Vengeful Human" or "Werewolf".
 These come complete with a general background story and a pre-set roster of attributes and possessions.
-Player input is limited to distributing points among an array of skills.
-Eventually, further supplements allowed for more freedom in designing characters.
+Character customization is limited to distributing points among an array of dictated skills.
+Even though there is a simplified instruction to create templates in the back of the core rulebook, further supplements allow for more freedom in designing characters.